wmorgan/dcos-docs/1.8/usage/service-discovery/virtual-ip-addresses.md

 ---
 post_title: Using Virtual IP Addresses
-post_excerpt: ""
-layout: docs.jade
 ---
 DC/OS can map traffic from a single Virtual IP (VIP) to multiple IP addresses and ports.

-You can assign a VIP to your application by using the DC/OS Marathon web interface.
-The values you enter in these fields are translated into the appropriate `portMapping` entry in your application definition.
+You can assign a VIP to your application from the DC/OS web interface.
+The values you enter when you deploy a new service are translated into the appropriate `portMapping` entry in your Marathon application definition.
 Toggle to `JSON mode` as you create your app to see and edit your application definition.

 ## Prerequisite: